w-korani/keggseq/README.md

           devtools::install_github("w-korani/keggseq")

-Implementation: (Vignettes contains detail information is available), quick implantation is writing in the following for simplicity:
+Implementation: (Vignettes contains detail information), quick implantation is writing in the following for simplicity:

 1. The available species in KEGG data base can be viewed using the function list_species(), the function shows the available genomes and the abbreviations.
 The function allow also passing searching keywords